 Living Box has received extensive media attention through the Pears Challenge in places as far away as China, India and Los Angeles.

 Keheala uses community engagement and remote adherence monitoring to bridge the shortcomings of direct observation of treatment in resource-scarce regions to improve Tuberculosis (TB) health outcomes and save providers money.
 By applying principles from the social sciences to redefine TB as a community rather than an individual problem, Keheala engages the social determinants of health that lead to non-adherence — the final barrier to the complete eradication of TB.
-The recipient of the IsraAid 'Leap Frog' award and a Development Innovation Ventures grant from the United States Agency for International Development (USAID), Keheala is currently implementing a 1200 patient RCT with international academic and industry partners.
-Keheala is now looking to deploy its communication platform and behavioral adherence methodology for other use-cases and verticals.
+Keheala received the IsraAid 'Leap Frog' award and a Development Innovation Ventures grant from the United States Agency for International Development (USAID), Keheala has now 10 employees in Kenya and has 20,000 patients on its platform.

 Ulysses provides data collection and management platforms to optimize off grid technologies in developing countries.
 Its platforms empower donors, companies, NGOs and others to correctly assess the impact of their off grid installations and to optimize their use.
 Ulysses is now managing sites deploying off-grid technologies in both Israeli and five African countries and is working on expanding its product line.
 Ulysses was chosen to be one of the four initial exhibitors at the new Eilat-Eilot Off Grid Field in Kibbutz Ketura.